jherna85-pixel/jherna85-pixel.github.io/aboutme.md

 My name is Jenni Hernandez, I have the following qualities:

-- I love the outdoors
+- I love the outdoors.
 - I'm an extremely good story teller.

 What else do you need?